 \subsection{Facial Relation Modeling and Physical Priors}

-Facial action units are driven by the anatomical structure of facial skeletal muscles, exhibiting strong combinational patterns.
-Early research mostly treated them as a series of independent binary classification tasks or relied on simple multi-label regression (e.g., Zhao et al.~\cite{au_cnn}), often ignoring the inherent physiological dependencies among action units.
+Facial action units are driven by the anatomical structure of facial skeletal muscles and exhibit strong combinational patterns.
+Early research mostly treated AU detection as a series of independent binary classification tasks or relied on simple multi-label regression (e.g., Zhao et al.~\cite{au_cnn}), often ignoring the inherent physiological dependencies among action units.
 Recently, graph neural networks (GNNs) have been widely applied to capture these topological relationships.
-In the micro-expression domain, pioneering works have also emerged\cite{graphauw}.
+In the micro-expression domain, representative works have also emerged\cite{megacov}.
 For instance, Xie et al.~\cite{xie2020assisted} proposed an AU-assisted graph attention convolutional network to model spatial and temporal interactions between facial regions for micro-expression recognition.
-Similarly, Li et al.~\cite{li2019semantic} utilized semantic relationships to guide representation learning for AU recognition.
+Similarly, Li et al.~\cite{li2019semantic} used semantic relationships to guide representation learning for AU recognition.

-Despite these advances, modeling graph relations specifically for pure micro-expression AU detection poses severe challenges.
-Because micro-expression datasets are extremely limited in scale and exhibit severe long-tail class distributions, traditional graph models easily fall into a dilemma.
-Fixed static topologies are too rigid to adapt to individual differences and dynamic variations among subjects, whereas fully data-driven dynamic graph learning mechanisms are highly prone to overfitting the statistical biases of small-sample datasets.
+Despite these advances, modeling graph relations specifically for micro-expression AU detection remains challenging.
+Because micro-expression datasets are limited in scale and exhibit severe long-tail class distributions, traditional graph models often face a difficult trade-off.
+Fixed static topologies can be too rigid to adapt to individual differences and dynamic variations among subjects, whereas fully data-driven dynamic graph learning mechanisms are prone to overfitting the statistical biases of small-sample datasets.

-To break through this bottleneck, our proposed Relation-Aware Action Unit Graph Neural Network (R-AUGNN) directly targets the detection task itself.
+To address this bottleneck, our proposed Relation-Aware Action Unit Graph Neural Network (R-AUGNN) directly targets the detection task itself.
 Rather than relying on purely data-driven topologies, this module injects Facial Action Coding System (FACS) anatomical rules as a sparse prior topology.
-It then adaptively infers interaction weights based on the micro-visual features of the current instance, ultimately generating explicit structural instruction tokens that provide precise prior guidance for the subsequent logical reasoning of the large language model.
+It then adaptively infers interaction weights based on the micro-visual features of the current instance, generating AU-relation instruction tokens that provide structured prior guidance for the subsequent LLM-based inference module.